 You might spend your time here hiking up the surrounding hills and across fauna-rich moorland.
 Or perhaps walk to Linhope Spout – a secluded, 60-foot waterfall whose deep plunge pool is wonderful for wild swims and red-squirrel spotting – and River Breamish spots ripe for paddling and picnics.
 The cottage’s owners can arrange e-bike hire as well, should you prefer to pedal around.

-They’re also able to arrange painting classes, yoga lessons and farm tours wherein children (or adults!) can meet the famous stags; Monarch, Glenn and Gary, visit the friendly farm bull; El Nino (who has featured on Channel 4) and collect eggs from resident hens to enjoy for breakfast the next day.
+They’re also able to arrange painting classes, yoga lessons and farm tours wherein children (or adults!) can meet the famous stags; Monarch, Glenn and Gary, visit the friendly farm bull; El Nino (who has featured on Channel 4), meet the resident donkeys Sioux and Hoss and collect eggs from resident hens to enjoy for breakfast the next day.
 Around that same estate’s vast land runs award-winning Ingram Valley Farm Safaris: guided off-road tours combining 6,000 years of myth and history with a visit to see the local herd of beautiful red deer.

 Astronomers, be they professional or hobbyist, can rejoice.
 Part of an International Dark Sky Park, the Valley ranks among the world’s best stargazing areas, and a large telescope is available for hire exclusively to guests alongside red astronomy torches and an evening with a personal Dark Sky Guide.
+An outdoor movie screen on which to watch films on space and the galaxies is also available.
 The cottage’s tasteful, astral-themed décor honours this special location and it has been officially recognised as a Dark Sky Friendly business.

 In quiet Ingram itself, the pet-friendly Ingram Café is a small store, giftshop, art studio and local-archaeology information room in one.
 There’s also a spacious village hall available for hire proffering toys and games such as Giant Connect 4, table tennis and badminton.
 The pretty village church is also open for visitors.
 Alnwick, the nearest town, is 14 miles away – further proof of the rural peace which awaits.